Arbor Realty Trust Inc. (ABR) vs. Its Peers: A Comparison

 JP Morgan gave a rating of “Overweight” to ABR, setting the target price at $9.50 in the report published on July 28th of the previous year.

-Volatility was left at 2.41%, however, over the last 30 days, the volatility rate increased by 1.90%, as shares sank -0.46% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +13.73% upper at present.
+Volatility was left at 2.84%, however, over the last 30 days, the volatility rate increased by 5.00%, as shares sank -11.33% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.22% lower at present.

-During the last 5 trading sessions, ABR rose by +0.73%, which changed the moving average for the period of 200-days by -12.21% in comparison to the 20-day moving average, which settled at $15.05.
-In addition, Arbor Realty Trust Inc. saw 15.54% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ABR fell by -14.76%, which changed the moving average for the period of 200-days by -19.81% in comparison to the 20-day moving average, which settled at $14.86.
+In addition, Arbor Realty Trust Inc. saw -1.52% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading